lsst-sqre/sqr-037/index.rst

   See :ref:`Google authentication <gap-google-auth>`.
 - Enable shielded GKE nodes with secure boot.
 - Use the ``cos_containerd`` image for all node pools.
-- Enable Workload Identity and ensure all services with Kubernetes credentials work properly with it.
+- Enable Workload Identity and ensure all services that need access to Google Cloud services work properly with it.
+  This will also block unwanted access to Google Compute Engine metadata services.
 - Restrict cluster discovery permissions to only service accounts plus the Google Cloud Identity organization.
 - Restrict traffic between pods.
   Istio is the most comprehensive solution here, but Kubernetes network policies may be sufficient.
+  Kubernetes network policy support has to be enabled at the cluster level.
 - Restrict network access to the control plane and nodes.
   This is challenging because the recommended way to do this is to use a VPN to link the Kubernetes network with a corporate network, which poses various challenges.
   However, exposing the cluster to the Internet is a significant increase in attack surface and therefore risk.
+  The easiest approach may be a bastion hosted in :abbr:`GCE (Google Compute Engine)`.
 - Disable legacy ABAC access control on all clusters.
   Some older clusters still have this enabled.
 - Add a cluster-wide pod security policy that enables the generally-desirable hardening options, and enable the Pod Security Policy admission controller.
-  This should disable privileged containers, use a read-only root file system, disable privilege escalation, and disable running containers as root.
+  This should disable privileged containers, use a read-only root file system, disable privilege escalation, disable running containers as root, and restrict capabilities.
-  Also see the `Kubernetes recommended restricted policy <https://kubernetes.io/docs/concepts/security/pod-security-standards/>`__.
+  See the `Kubernetes recommended restricted policy <https://kubernetes.io/docs/concepts/security/pod-security-standards/>`__.
 - Enable the GKE sandbox for services not run by SQuaRE and that don't require high performance (such as Slack bots).
 - Set ``automountServiceAccountToken`` to ``false`` for all service accounts or pods by default, leaving it enabled only for those pods that need to talk to Kubernetes.
 - Separate applications into their own namespaces in the Roundtable cluster.